matttoffolon/github-slideshow/_posts/0000-01-02-matttoffolon.md

 layout: slide
 title: "Welcome to matttoffolon slide!"
 ---
-This is one good looking document
+This is one good looking document, yo!
 Use the left arrow to go back!